KirilVoigtlaender/KirilVoigtlaender/README.md

 - 🔭 I’m currently in my second year of my BSc in Computing Science.
 - 🌱 I’m currently learning Functional Programming in the course FP and Software Engeneering using a RaspberryPi 4
-- 📫 How to reach me: send me an email to kiril.voigtlaender@gmail.com

 #### Tech Stack
 * Python, C++, Java, Haskell